 Why Is Aluminum Wiring Dangerous?

+First, we have to answer when was aluminum wiring used.
 Due to a copper shortage in the United States from 1965 to 1972, electricians started using aluminum as an alternative.
 While it was initially considered a viable alternative, a national survey conducted by the Franklin Research Institute for the U.S. Consumer Product Safety Commission (CPSC) regarding the safety of aluminum wiring connections at outlets discovered that it was 55 times more likely to reach hazardous conditions that could potentially result in electrical fires.

 Through some investigation, they were able to deduce that the fire hazard occurs at any connections with aluminum wiring, including: